korovod/kenotron/docs/your-first-training.md

 ### Step 1: Creating a Configuration

-Nanotron uses YAML configuration files to define training parameters.
+Kénotron uses YAML configuration files to define training parameters.
 You can either:
 - Use an existing YAML config directly
 - Generate a YAML config from a Python script